po1sigala/live/01-Class-Content/19-PWA-dev/01-Activities/06-Stu_Bundle/README.md

 ## Assets

 <!-- TODO: Add a screenshot -->
-The following image demonstrates the web application's bundle was successfully created:
+The following image confirms that a bundle was created by displaying a success message in the terminal:

 ![]()